 Music, Manny and living with retinitis pigmentosa

 Manny first started playing the guitar when he was at primary school, but he didn’t touch the instrument again until he lost his sight in his late twenties due to retinitis pigmentosa (RP).

 “I was in a pretty dark place when I lost my sight.
 I’d had a motor accident when I was fourteen and living in Indonesia.
-Then about ten years later when I’d moved to Australia, my vision started to become blurry.
+In Australia, my vision started to become blurry.
 Receiving the RP diagnosis and knowing that I’d eventually go blind was a shock,” he explains.

 For two years he didn’t go outside of his home.
 The turning point came when he picked up his guitar.

 “I thought I’d teach myself to play again.
 It made me realise the therapeutic benefits of music and musical pieces,” he explains.

 “It soothes my soul and makes me happy and I forget about everyday stresses.”

 Emmanuel Lee – Band Mentor and Assistive Technology Officer